Aprilholics Battle For Baby Names, Animal Adventure Park Share New Insights: Easter Calf On Its Way?

 “After April gives birth, I would like to keep the group and continue to get to know the members.
 We are hoping to plan a visit to the park as a group so I am really looking forward to that as well,” she said.

-Meanwhile, the hunt for the calf names continue on social media: Popular baby names include Unity, Maverick, May Flower, Rafiki, Unity, Olivia, Agapi, Jack, Apollo, Jordan, Peaches, Shelby, Lily, Chester, haweeyo, Annie, Savannah.
+Meanwhile, the hunt for the calf names continues on social media.
+Popular baby names include Unity, Maverick, May Flower, Rafiki, Unity, Olivia, Agapi, Jack, Apollo, Jordan, Peaches, Shelby, Lily, Chester, haweeyo, Annie, Savannah.
 Grace, Gigi, Kanye, Thumper, Pokie, Cooper, Suzie Surprise, Zanga, Noah, Sunshine, Liberty, Jessie, Blossom, Max, Marcus, Patience, Attwell, Alphie, Alfalfa, and Arnie.

 [Featured Image by Khaled Kazziha/AP Images]